-There are hundreds of certification programs on the market from various websites or organizations.
+There are hundreds of certification programmes on the market from various websites or organisations.
 Some are better than others, so compare your options and choose the right certification program.

-Your best bet is to choose DevOps certifications accredited by prominent tech companies or relevant organizations.
+Your best bet is to choose DevOps certifications accredited by prominent tech companies or relevant organisations.

-Here are the best DevOps certification programs you can apply to.
+Here are the best DevOps certification programmes you can apply to.

 - AWS Certified DevOps Engineer - Professional